roman-tikhonov/roman-tikhonov/README.md

 ### Hi there 👋

+My lastname has changed, and so has my GitHub nickname.

+My GitHub profile moved here: https://github.com/roman-tikonov/

 <!--
 **roman-tikhonov/roman-tikhonov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.